Frequently asked questions

 What documentation is required?
 How recent does it have to be?

-When should prospective or new students contact you?
+When do you suggest prospective or new students should contact you?

 How do you determine which accommodations are available?

 What type of courses do you offer: summer pre-admission, remedial and/or

 Are your staff members trained in the area of learning disabilities and/or assistive devices?